psel-org/psel/README.md

 ## References

-Learned how to write a CoreFn-type PureScript backend from [purenix](https://github.com/purenix-org/purenix).
+Learned how to write a CoreFn-type PureScript backend from [purenix](https://github.com/purenix-org/purenix) and [purerl](https://github.com/purerl/purerl).